SyndemicsLab/respond/docs/src/installation.md

 # Installation

 The RESPOND model is available to users through multiple methods.
 That being said, RESPOND has been built and tested on machines running ubuntu 24.04 and CI/CD tested on Windows machines.
-We recommend a basic installation either through building the source code or utilizing CMake's Fetch Content feature.
+We recommend a basic installation either through building the source code or utilizing CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) feature.
 We do plan to eventually work towards providing a debian package install as well.

 ## Dependencies